The Talisman (King and Straub novel): Plot

-Jack escapes Oatley, but is chased by a goat-like creature named Elroy that has been stalking him throughout his stay.
-He evades Elroy long enough to return to the Territories, where Jack remembers another associate of his father named Jerry Bledsoe, who died in a freak explosion.
+Jack eventually escapes Oatley, but is chased by an anthropomorphic goat-like creature named Elroy that has been stalking him throughout his stay masquerading as a bar patron.
+He evades Elroy long enough to return to the Territories, where Jack remembers a conversation between his father & Morgan about how events echo across worlds (mainly how a political assassination in the Territories corresponded to Germany invading Poland), and the story of another associate of his father named Jerry Bledsoe, who died in a freak explosion.
 Jack understands that flipping between the two worlds may have serious, even fatal consequences.
-When Jack returns to his world after running into Elroy and Morgan again, he becomes convinced that he has inadvertently caused a similar incident, and loses courage.
+When Jack returns to his world after running into Elroy and Morgan again, he becomes convinced that he has inadvertently caused a similar incident where an earthquake killed several construction workers in Angola, New York, and loses courage.

-In Ohio, Jack meets a blind singer, who may or may not be Speedy in disguise, who motivates Jack to continue his journey.
+In Ohio, after calling his mother at a mall payphone to check on her, Jack meets a blind singer named Snowball, who may or may not be Speedy in disguise, who motivates Jack to continue his journey, before being promptly arrested.
 Once back on the road, Jack runs into Morgan at a rest stop, flips into the Territories, and meets a werewolf creature, named Wolf.
 Wolf is a friendly young male, whose family are the dedicated herders and guardians of the Queen's livestock, animals which resemble cow/sheep hybrids.
 Wolf was acquainted with Jack's father and Morgan/Orris, was aware of their good and evil natures, and identifies Jack because his scent is like his father's.
 The two become friends, but Morgan arrives through a portal and attacks them with a device that emits lightning bolts.
 The cattle panic and Wolf nearly drowns while trying to get them out of the river.
 Jack saves him and escapes by flipping back into his world, taking Wolf with him.
-The two travel towards Indiana, though Wolf struggles to adjust to Jack's world.
+The two travel towards Indiana, though Wolf struggles to adjust to Jack's world, particularly to the smell due to his strong sense of smell, resulting in an outburst at a movie theatre.
+One night, when Wolf transforms under the full moon, Jack is forced to barricade himself in a shack for three days, before their journey can continue.